 Research common scams

 Every frequently touristed destination has its scams and con artists.
-Unfortunately, that’s just the nature of being places where there are lots of foreign visitors; travellers are often perceived as “rich” in relative terms, and are distracted by their new environment, somewhat out of their comfort zones and therefore vulnerable.
-Research the common scams before you depart on your vacation.
-I highly recommend watching a few episodes of Scam City and you’ll certainly get the gist.
+Unfortunately, that’s just the nature of being places where there are lots of foreign visitors; travellers are often perceived as “rich” in relative terms.
+They are also distracted by their new environment, somewhat out of their comfort zones and therefore vulnerable.

 Mind your health

 Ensure you have extra prescription medications, glasses and/or contact lenses with you and pack them in your carry-on/day bag.
 Also, keep a copy of your medical insurance details on you.
 If you have an accident you will want to have their emergency contact details on hand especially if you are visiting somewhere non-English speaking.

 Consult a travel clinic and/or CDC for vaccination recommendations for your destination.
 I recommend a travel clinician because they can offer personalised advice.
 They can also address matters such as the potential for altitude sickness, prescribe malarial preventatives etc depending on your specific itinerary.